 Tazzi - His code made it possible for PCM Hammer to support J2534 devices.

-(PeteS and Tazzi are also the minds behind the soon-to-be-released OBDX Pro.)
+(PeteS and Tazzi are also the minds behind the OBDX Pro interface devices.)

 Gampy from PcmHacking.Net - bug fixes, testing, UI improvements